yunshiuan/bcs-lstm/README.md

-# Intro to TensorFlow Labs

-## Lab 1: Intro to Tensorflow and MLP's for Sentiment Analysis
-Lab 1 can be found at `Lab1.ipynb`.
+# BCS Computational Tutorial: LSTM Sentiment Classifier

-## Lab 2: LSTM's for Sequence Modeling
+## LSTM's for Sequence Modeling
-Lab 2 can be found at `Lab2.ipynb`.
+Lab can be found at `Lab.ipynb`.

 ## Running the labs
 The labs are jupyter notebooks, so run `jupyter notebook` in this directory, and then click on the proper file name in jupyter to open it.